akrenner/NOAA-LCI/readme.md

 run them locally, it may be necessary to the set working directory or adjust the folder structure, to reflect location of these scritps.

+A complete documentation of the workflow, from sampling to analysis, can be found in the file "SamplingManual.Rmd".